Dunaliella salina: β-carotene

-Anti-oxidant and nutritional supplement
+Antioxidant and nutritional supplements

-Due to the abundance of β-carotene, which is an anti-oxidant as well as a vitamin A precursor, D. salina is a popular pro-vitamin A food supplement and cosmetic additive.
+Due to the abundance of β-carotene, which is an antioxidant, as well as a vitamin A precursor, D. salina is a popular pro-vitamin A food supplement and cosmetic additive.
 D. salina may also be a source of vitamin B_{12}.

 Glycerol

 Attempts have been made to exploit the high concentrations of glycerol accumulated by D. salina as the basis for the commercial production of this compound.
 Although technically the production of glycerol from D. salina was shown to be possible, economic feasibility is low and no biotechnological operation exists to exploit the alga for glycerol production.